Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

      - Sends the thoughts to the kin for self-reflection
      - Repeats this process for the specified number of iterations
    - The process runs asynchronously, so the endpoint returns immediately while the thinking continues in the background
+   - If a webhook URL is provided, each step of the thinking process will send data to this URL in real-time

 2. **Synchronous Mode (sync=true):**
    - Executes a single iteration of the autonomous thinking process immediately